- Diese Veranstaltung hat bereits stattgefunden.

-In this talk I shall describe how we use seismic data used to study properties of matter.
-I shall also touch up how solar and stellar data have been used to put constrains on fundamental physics, such as the time variation of the gravitational constant.
+In this talk I shall describe how we use seismic data to study properties of matter.
+I shall also touch up how solar and stellar data have been used to put constraints on fundamental physics, such as the time variation of the gravitational constant.

 Sarbani Basu is the William K. Lanman Jr. Professor of Astronomy at Yale University, USA.